-Residents in the IIZ are closest to the hazard and are the most at risk of being adversely affected.
+Residents closest to the hazard are the most at risk of being adversely affected.

-Residents in the PAZ are the second group to be evacuated / sheltered in place as being downwind of the hazard puts them at a higher risk than the rest of the residences in the EPZ that are upwind or crosswind from the hazard.
+Residents downwind of the EPZ are the second group to be evacuated / sheltered in place as being downwind of the hazard puts them at a higher risk than the rest of the residences in the EPZ that are upwind or crosswind from the hazard.